AKORE

 AKORE.
 BARCELONA (SPAIN)

-Akore is a self-taught street and multidisciplinary artist, widely regarded as one of the most prominent figures in contemporary urban art in Barcelona.
-His artistic vocation began in the late 1980s, within the cultural context of the emerging hip-hop movement in the city’s outskirts.
-During that period, he began creating his first sketches, drawings, calligraphy, typography, tags, and graffiti.
-Since then, he has developed a distinctive visual language that merges post-graffiti expression with African aesthetics—resulting in his signature style, Afrocolor.
+AKORE is a self-taught street and multidisciplinary artist, widely regarded as one of the most prominent figures in contemporary urban art in Barcelona.
+His artistic vocation began in the late 1980s within the emerging hip-hop movement in Barcelona’s outskirts, where he created his first sketches, tags, and graffiti.
+Since then, he has developed a distinctive visual language that merges post-graffiti expression with African aesthetics.

-Rooted in African spirituality, history, and identity, Akore’s work frequently features striking portraits of African women, symbolizing cultural memory and ancestral strength.
-Born in Murcia, a region very close to Africa, he maintains strong geographical, historical, and cultural ties with the continent, where he identifies his roots, ancestors, and spiritual identity.
+Rooted in African spirituality, history, and identity, AKORE’s work features striking portraits of African women that symbolize cultural memory and ancestral strength.
+Born in Murcia—a region in close proximity to Africa—he maintains deep geographical, historical, and cultural ties with the continent, where he identifies his roots, ancestors, and spiritual identity.
+His distinctive post-graffiti style has been described as urban, primitive, tribal, abstract, hip-funk, and electro-Afropunk—collectively defined as Afrocolor.

-Akore’s artistic practice is characterized by bold color palettes and an energetic synthesis of urban, graffiti, tribal, and abstract forms.
+AKORE’s artistic practice is characterized by intense chromatic contrasts and a synthesis of urban, graffiti, tribal, and abstract forms.
 He often paints on public walls in broad daylight, a deliberate act of creative resistance that breaks with established norms and reclaims public space.
-Guided by instinct, he sometimes seeks pure creative expression—art for art’s sake, hedonism, pleasure, and the act of creation itself.
+Guided by instinct, he seeks pure creative expression—celebrating spontaneity and the act of creation itself.
 At other times, his work embraces provocation and the not-so-beautiful to challenge perceptions.

-A devoted supporter of environmental causes, Akore incorporates recycled and found materials—such as doors, traffic signs, fabrics, and scrap metal—into his artistic practice.
-This ecological approach underscores his commitment to sustainability and emphasizes the transformative power of art in confronting contemporary social and environmental challenges.
+Committed to sustainability, Akore incorporates recycled and found materials—such as doors, traffic signs, fabrics, and scrap metal—into his artistic practice.
+This ecological approach emphasizes the transformative power of art in confronting contemporary social and environmental challenges.

 In addition to his studio and street work, Akore has contributed to academic and cultural discourse.
-He has delivered guest lectures at the University of Barcelona and the Palau de la Música Catalana, and his work is currently being studied by the Department of Conservation and Restoration of Cultural Heritage at the Universidad Complutense de Madrid.
+He has delivered guest lectures at the University of Barcelona and the Palau de la Música Catalana (a UNESCO World Heritage site and Barcelona’s premier concert hall), and his work is currently being studied by the Department of Conservation and Restoration of Cultural Heritage at the Universidad Complutense de Madrid.

-Akore has exhibited across Europe and Asia, with shows in Spain, France, Germany, and Singapore, and he has painted murals and street works in cities around the world: including France, Portugal, Senegal, and Australia.
+AKORE has exhibited across Europe and Asia, with shows in Spain, France, Germany, and Singapore, and has painted murals internationally, including France, Portugal, Senegal, and Australia.
+His practice spans canvas, installation, video art, body painting, research, and music production—reflecting a commitment to multidisciplinary exploration.

 12f4a027 dd3c 4ccd bf3b ae25bf9d60b6